How To Use AI To Become a Better Writer

 6. Explain complex topics in new ways

 Generative AI can even help you better understand the topics you’re writing about, especially if the tool you’re using is connected to the internet.
-In this way, it functions similarly to a search engine—but one that can create a summary of the results.
+In this way, it functions similarly to a search engine—but one that can create a summary of, and answer questions about, the search results.

 All you need to do is type your question into a new chat with the AI and begin “discussing” all of your related questions.